 Then I started to realize:

 Maybe it’s not just me who’d want to learn how all these badass women are making it work in different ways?

 So that’s where this started.
 In a completely self-serving way because I want to talk to a bunch of badass women living my dream and I want to learn how they’ve done it.

 Since I’m going to be asking all these freelance women to answer lots and lots of questions, I figured it’s only fair for me to answer them as well.

 Each year, I’ll try to go back and review my answers and see if anything has changed.
-I’ve been freelancing for just over a year and a half right now, so by no means take my answers as the holy grail to advice.
+I still consider myself new to freelancing, so by no means take my answers as the holy grail to advice.
 I am just one person with one opinion.

 If you want advice, check out some of the other badass women on this site who are far more experienced than I am.
 If you want to know how one early-career outdoorsy freelancer is figuring things out, keep reading.

 Other TFO interviews: